dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

        - VCCS injects positive sequence current only when in RMS mode
        - Distance (21) and TD21 relays have a reverse-looking flag
        - Include the Microsoft Visual C++ 2019 redistributable installer

+1.3.0  - Version archived for GridAPPS-D co-simulation

+1.4.0  - Using the minP and maxP attributes of PowerElectronicsConnection for CIM export

+1.5.0  - builds from the Version 8 source tree, with support for most Version 8 features
+       - fixes to autotransformer losses and 3-winding short-circuit currents
+       - new CIM export of autotransformers, capacitor states, reactors
+       - fixed CIM export of secondary switches, center-tapped delta transformers
+       - fixed the line geometry "make like" to reset the number of phases
+       - increased precision of length conversion to 1609.344 m/mile
+       - fixed the change directory command on Linux
+       - properly initialize list of CIM operational limits in a circuit with no Lines
+       - fixes to CIM phase transpositions on lines and transformers
+       - first implementation of the IEC 61970-302 CIM Dynamics profile for DER

 Open Issues
 ===========